Spelkington/triangle/Laws/Constitution.md

 The Vice President of our Chapter shall be the only party that may assign a Fine.
 The Vice President may only assign a Fine listed in the Constitution if and only if the Brother meets the criteria for that Fine, or according to the procedure for an ad hoc fine.

-In the case that a Brother commits an action such that some Fine is just but the circumstance is not enumerated in the Constitution and the Vice President of our Chapter is made aware of such an action, he may present an appeal for an *ad-hoc* Fine to the Judicial Board.
+In the case that a Brother commits an action such that some Fine is just but the circumstance is not enumerated in the Constitution and the Vice President of our Chapter is made aware of such an action, they may present an appeal for an *ad-hoc* Fine to the Judicial Board.

 An appeal for an *ad-hoc* Fine must include: